salesgiovanna/salesgiovanna/README.md

 - 😄 Hi, I'm Giovanna Moreira
 - 🦕 I'm in the 1st year of Computer Engineering
-- 💻 I’m currently learning C
+- 💻 Currently learning C